vaibhavttnd/vaibhav-jmeter/LoadTesting-README.txt

 	In case there is a new commit, Build is triggered.
 	e) Add a new Build step as 'Execute Shell' and enter the following commands:
 		#!/bin/bash
-		bash run_test.sh
+		bash runJMetertest.sh
-	This will execute the script 'run_test.sh' which creates JMeter master and slave servers to run the test.
+	This will execute the script 'runJMetertest.sh' which creates JMeter master and slave servers to run the test.
 	In the end, it uploads the HTML report to the S3 bucket.
 	f) Save and Build the job
 After the job is completed, go to the console output of the Build.